cair/convolutional-tsetlin-machine-tutorial/README.md

-# The Convolutional Tsetlin Machine (under construction)
+# The Convolutional Tsetlin Machine
 The Convolutional Tsetlin Machine learns interpretable filters using propositional formulae.
 The propositional formulae are composed by a collective of Tsetlin Automata coordinated through a game.
 The Convolutional Tsetlin Machine is an interpretable alternative to convolutional neural networks.

 ## Tutorial